cperrot11/OC-P5-Massively/README.md

 ## Welcome on board!
 This project closes the object-oriented programming part of my Openclassroom training.

-This is a demonstration blog, fully operational.
+This is a demonstration blog, fully operational :
-Login	Pass	Role
-admin	admin	All
-user1	user1	Member
+- Full usage : login = admin, password = admin
+- Simple member : login = user1, password = user1

 **Dependencies**